-Local Transport Plan Capital Programme 2023-24
+Local Transport Plan Capital Programme 2024-25

-We are starting the process to prepare our Local Transport Plan (LTP) Capital Programme for 2023/24.
-As part of this process, we would like to know what your top three highways and transport priority issues are for your area, so that they can be considered for inclusion in the LTP Capital Programme for 2023/24.
+We are starting the process to prepare our Local Transport Plan (LTP) Capital Programme for 2024/25.
+As part of this process, we would like to know what your top three highways and transport priority issues are for your area, so that they can be considered for inclusion in the Programme.

-The annual LTP capital programme is a programme of interventions that will be undertaken to achieve the objectives of the multi year LTP strategy.
-It includes both integrated transport improvement schemes and highway maintenance.
-The Northumberland multi year LTP strategy has now been replaced with the North East Transport Plan (NETP).
+The annual LTP capital programme is a programme of interventions that will be undertaken to achieve the objectives of the North East Transport Plan (NETP).